Grandparents Raising Grandchildren: A Legal Guide – Revised 2014

+If the social worker decides either of these things, your family will have to go to court.
+This chapter outlines this process.
 (For information about finding a lawyer and other legal advice see Chapter 8 of this Guide – Getting Legal Help.
 Also check out Legal Services Society of BC http://www.lss.bc.ca/, or http://www.clicklaw.bc.ca/)

 Using the courts to settle family disputes can often add to everyone’s pain and frustration.
 Some grandparents feel like their lives are no longer under their control when they have to leave major decisions to a judge.
 Whether you have had to file a case yourself or the ministry has become involved in your grandchild’s care and you are trying to resolve the situation, you should know that there are alternatives that can help you to resolve family issues without going through the entire court process.
 This chapter explores those alternatives.